Prepare for University Studies & Career Advancement

 • Role:

-• Strengthened ties with the United States and the Soviet Union despite ideological differences.
+• Forging the Grand Alliance: Transformed Britain’s bilateral ties with the United States and the Soviet Union into a workable coalition despite ideology and personality clashes.

 Henry Kissinger